ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/README.md

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/39073fac-d10f-43ce-be65-cdcdba828448)

+#### Regression Scatterplots for Features vs Global Median Solver (GMS) Solve Times (and Feature Distributions by Puzzle Day)

+#### *Grid Features*

 **Figure 7.
-Regression Scatterplots for Number of Answers vs GMS Solve Times by Puzzle Size and Puzzle Day (and Density Plot of Number of Answers Distribution by Puzzle Day)**
+Number of Answers**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/5dbfa8ca-365a-4024-b9e1-426995d56d17)

 *For 15x15 puzzles, there was a strong negative correlation (r= -0.56) between GMST and # Answers.
 More answers typically means shorter answers (see correlation matrices above), and shorter answers tend to be be more common/easier answers.
+This trend is apparent within several of the more difficult puzzle days, especially Sat.
 The density plot for this feature also demonstrates that the toughest puzzle days (Fri and Sat) tend to have the fewest answers.*